Approximate Lattices in Higher-Rank Semi-Simple Groups: -Approximate Lattices

-A subset $X$ of a locally compact group $G$ is (i) \emph{locally finite} if for all compact subsets $K \subset G$ we have $|X \cap K| < \infty$.
-The subset $X$ is said (ii) \emph{uniformly discrete} if $e$ is isolated in $X^{-1}X$ and $X$ has (iii) \emph{finite local complexity} if $X^{-1}X$ is locally finite.
-Equivalently, the subset $X$ is uniformly discrete if there exists a neighbourhood of the identity $V$ with $|gV \cap X| \leq 1$ for all $g \in G$.
-Clearly $(i) \Leftarrow (ii) \Leftarrow (iii)$ and the three properties are equivalent if $X$ is an approximate subgroup.
+A subset $X$ of a locally compact group $G$ is \emph{locally finite} if for all compact subsets $K \subset G$ we have $|X \cap K| < \infty$.
+The subset $X$ is said \emph{(left) uniformly discrete} if $e$ is isolated in $X^{-1}X$.
+Equivalently, $X$ is uniformly discrete if there exists a neighbourhood of the identity $V$ with $|gV \cap X| \leq 1$ for all $g \in G$.

-Equip now the space $\mathcal{C}(G)$ of closed subsets of $G$ with the \emph{Chabauty-Fell topology}.
-The Chabauty-Fell topology on the space $\mathcal{C}(G)$ of closed subsets of $G$ is defined as the topology generated by the subsets
+Equip now the space $\mathcal{C}(G)$ of closed subsets of $G$ with the \emph{Chabauty--Fell topology}.
+The Chabauty--Fell topology on the space $\mathcal{C}(G)$ of closed subsets of $G$ is defined as the topology generated by the subsets

 for all $K \subset G$ compact and $V \subset G$ open.
 When $G$ is second countable, the Chabauty-Fell topology makes $\mathcal{C}(G)$ into a compact metrizable $G$-space with the obvious action $(g,X) \mapsto gX$.
 To any $X_0 \in \mathcal{C}(G)$ one can therefore associate a compact metrizable $G$-space $\Omega_{X_0}$ called the \emph{(left)-invariant hull} and defined as the closure of the orbit of $X_0$.
-A \emph{strong approximate lattice} is thus defined as any uniformly discrete approximate subgroup $\L$ of $G$ such that the $G$-space $\Omega_{\L}$ admits a $G$-invariant Borel probability measure that is \emph{proper} i.e. $\nu(\{\emptyset\})=0$.
+A \emph{strong approximate lattice} is thus defined as a uniformly discrete approximate subgroup $\L$ of $G$ such that the $G$-space $\Omega_{\L}$ admits a $G$-invariant Borel probability measure that is \emph{proper} i.e. $\nu(\{\emptyset\})=0$.
 See \cite{bjorklund2016approximate} for this and more.

 Note moreover that a sequence $(X_n)_{n \geq 0}$ of elements of $\mathcal{C}(G)$ converges to $X$ if and only if $(1)$ for all $x \in X$ there are $x_n \in X_n$ for all integers $n \geq 0$ with $x_n \rightarrow x$; $(2)$ for all increasing sequences of positive integers $(i_k)_{k \in \N}$ and any sequence $(x_{i_k})_{k \in \N}$ with $x_{i_k} \rightarrow x$, we have $x \in X$ (\cite{MR139135},\cite[Prop.
 1.8]{MR2406240}).